Thursday, September 25, 2025

 The story is told that salt water from the sea just below the mansion was used in the mixing of the mortar, leading to the untimely corrosion of the steel components of the building.
 Some accounts dispute this assertion, going as far as to say that all construction materials were imported from abroad, including the water for mixing the concrete.
 It is noteworthy that Port Antonio sits on the leeward side of the Blue Mountains, and is one of the rainiest locations in Jamaica.

-Whatever the reasons for the fatal flaws in the building of this mansion, today it remains an enduring spectacle… An example of human foolishness.
-For the philosophically inclined it is a symbol of the corruption that ensues when noble intentions are combined with unrealistic notions.
+Whatever the reasons for the fatal flaws in the building of this mansion, today it remains an enduring spectacle… an example of human foolishness.
+For the philosophically inclined, it is a symbol of the corruption that ensues when noble intentions are combined with unrealistic notions.
 What was once the pride and joy of idealistic lovers is now an irredeemable eyesore.
 It is a monument fashioned out of what I will deem "the salted mortar of incompatible ideals".

 In a poem titled "Uninhabitable", I wrote the following about this fabled place: